A categorical semantics for causal structure: Higher-order systems with indefinite causal order

 \begin{example} The \textit{OCB process} is defined as follows: \ctikzfig{Wdef} where $\sigma_x, \sigma_z$ are Pauli matrices and associated effects.
 Note that, while the individual summands are not positive, the result is, yielding a process in \CPM.
 The fact that it is an $\textrm{SOC}_2$ process in $\Caus[\CPM]$ follows straightforwardly from the fact that the Pauli matrices are trace-free.
 Furthermore, it was shown in~\cite{ViennaIndef} that it can be used to win certain non-local games with higher probability than any causally-ordered process, due to the fact that Bob can, to some extent, choose a causal ordering between himself and Alice \textit{a posteriori} by his choice of quantum measurement. \end{example}

-Theorem \ref{thm:soc2-char} extends naturally to a characterisation of $n$-partite second-order causal processes ($\textrm{SOC}_n$) via: \begin{example} Not all processes exhibiting indefinite causal order are quantum.
+Theorem \ref{thm:soc2-char} extends naturally to a characterisation of $n$-partite second-order causal processes ($\textrm{SOC}_n$) via: \begin{example} It is not necessary to go to $\Caus[\CPM]$ to find processes exhibiting indefinite causal structure.
 Indeed the following process: \ctikzfig{BandW} is an $\textrm{SOC}_3$ process in $\Caus[\MatRp]$, where the `$-$' labelled states and effects are column vectors and row vectors with values $(1,-1)$ , respectively.
 It was shown in \cite{WolfClassicalMulti} that this process, as well as a generalisation to an $\textrm{SOC}_n$ process for odd $n$, was incompatible with any pre-defined causal order. \end{example}

 An interesting family of $\textrm{SOC}_2$ processes are \textit{switches}, where an auxiliary system is used to control the causal ordering of the input processes.

 \begin{definition} For first-order systems $\bm X$ and $\bm A = \bm A' = \bm B = \bm B' = \bm C = \bm C'$, a \textit{switch} is a process of type: in \CausC, such that for distinct states $\rho_0, \rho_1 : \bm X$, we have: \end{definition}